sunpy/sunkit-instruments/README.rst

 What is sunkit-instruments?
 ---------------------------

-sunkit-instruments is a sunpy-affiliated package for solar instrument-specific tools.
+sunkit-instruments is a SunPy-affiliated package for solar instrument-specific tools.
 Its purpose is not to be a repository for all tools for all instruments.
 Instead it is intended to perform three main roles: